-A multi-column list is a very basic type of tabular data table that allows data to be arranged in columns.
-Unlike a traditional data table, with its rows and columns, a multi-column list displays all its data in cells typically arranged into a small number of columns.
+A multi-column list is a very basic type of tabular Data Table that allows data to be arranged in columns.
+Unlike a traditional Data Table, with its rows and columns, a multi-column list displays all its data in cells typically arranged into a small number of columns.
 Developers should consider this primarily as a means of creating "lists", rather than as a way to present data in a table.

-The following illustrates the difference between a data table and a multi-column list:
+The following illustrates the difference between a Data Table and a multi-column list:

-As shown above, all the data from one record is available in one cell of the multi-column list.
+As shown above, all of the data from one record is available in one cell of the multi-column list.

 The multi-column list shown above is organized so that the data is arranged from top-to-bottom in the first column, showing all the information from one record in individual cells, then from top-to-bottom in the second column.
 The number of columns is configurable.

 The example above shows the same data in a 3-column list.
 Because the direction of this list is Down, the sort order (based on Last Name) causes the data to be arranged in a top-to-bottom fashion in each column.